-The current priority for the Company is to start construction on its new building so that it can achieve higher production.
-It has acquired the necessary land, has received zoning approval and is currently waiting for final plan approval from the county.
+The current priority for the Company is to complete construction on its new building so that it can increase cultivation.
+It has acquired the necessary land, received zoning approval and is currently constructing the building shell as tenant improvement plans for the interior are being finalized.
 Longer than expected regulatory approval times, coupled with design changes has stretched out its expected build time.